aviral92/Raft/README.md

 How to use this implementation
 -------------------------------
+The core code itself is in server. client contains a rather trivial client designed to test the server.
+For testing one can use Kubernetes, for which a script is provided in launch-tool/launch.py.
+Please not that launch.py hardcodes a bunch of assumptions about how pods are created, about the fact that we are running under minikube, and that the image itself is named local/raft-peer.
+As such one can adopt this script for other purposes, but this will need some work.

+1. Go into the '/launch-tool' directory and run pip3 install -r requirements.txt to get all the required dependencies.
+2. Start up Minikube by running ./boot.sh
-To use Kubernetes with this project use `./create-docker-image.sh` to first create a Docker image.
+3. To use Kubernetes with this project use `./create-docker-image.sh` to first create a Docker image.
 Then:
 -   `./launch.py boot <num peers>` will boot a cluster with `num peers` participants.
 Each participant is given a list of all other participants (so you can connect to them).
 -   `./launch.py list` lists all peers in the current cluster.
 You can use `kubectl logs <name>` to access the log for a